The Missing Cross to Purity

 So no more, but my love in the universal seed of God,

-which never sinned,
+who never sinned,

-which is first and last, the top and cornerstone.
+who is first and last, the top and cornerstone.

 252.